With the second wave of the pandemic arising, traveling gets more and more restricted again.

 So I checked the current travel restrictions, compared prices, grabbed my backpack, and off I went: to Northern Italy for a solitary march through the Dolomites.

-The Dolomites mountain range1 is a place I never really visited before, though it is not far off from Bavaria: with the Eurocity connection about four hours from Munich to Bolzano, and about five and a half hours to Verona.
+The Dolomites mountain range1 is a place I’d never visited before, though the region is not really far off from Bavaria: with the Eurocity connection about four hours from Munich to Bolzano, and about five and a half hours to Verona.

-As someone who hiked almost exclusively in the High Tatras in Slovakia in the last two years, the difference in appearances of those two mountain ranges is striking.
+As someone who hiked almost exclusively in the High Tatras in Slovakia in the last two years, the difference in appearance of those two mountain ranges is striking.

-The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), what fascinates me all the more about this region.
-The highest peak I’ve ever ascended is Rysy, located in the western part of the High Tatras (2503 meters).
+The Dolomites possess dozens of peaks well over 3000 meters AMSL (Above Mean Sea Level; every height stated below is AMSL), what fascinates me all the more about this particular Alpine area.
+The highest peak I’ve ever ascended is Rysy2, located in the western part of the High Tatras (2503 meters).

 Through the Dolomites ran one major frontline of the 1st World War.
-Between 1915 and 1917, the Austro-Hungarian army fought a gruesome battle in high altitude mountains against Italian troops.
+Between 1915 and 1917, the Austro-Hungarian army fought a gruesome (yet more or less successful) defensive battle in high altitude mountains against Italian troops.

 Some of the disused bunkers and fortifications can be visited around the city of Trento (Trient), were I had my hotel for a couple of days.